solenopsys/synthetic/readme.md

-# Helm booster
+# Synthetic

-tool for generate helm chart from ts code
+tool for deploy apps to Shockwaves